Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-17-aldora89-The-Lotus-Eater.md

 ## 12
 They were greeted by their astonished colleagues, including McCoy who discovered Bulbweed could release two types of chemicals targeting in organisms holding hemoglobin or similar iron-based proteins: One was able to hack the acetylcholine receptors through direct contact, causing the death of victims during withdrawal, and the other, wrenching into the limbic systems, was only emitted in the night through the air to attract victims to approach the former chemical.
-Soon, observing captain's chronic health issues as well as post-traumatic syndrome, Spock proposed a healing vacation for they both in his hometown, where Spock declared to his people that the teachings of masters were no longer suitable for him and hinted he would mate with Kirk, an earthling just like his mother.
+Soon, observing captain's chronic health issues as well as post-traumatic syndrome, Spock proposed a healing vacation for them both in his own hometown, where Spock declared to his people that the teachings of masters were no longer suitable for him and hinted he would mate with Kirk, an earthling just like his mother.

 ## 13